ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

   Be happy, Good things come to those who wait.
 ```

-Also, deleting properties (or methods) from your object is also very simple with the use of `delete` keyword, let's have a look at it in the code
+Also, deleting properties (or methods) from your object is very simple with the use of `delete` keyword, let's have a look at it in the code

 ```js
 var beer = {